 |Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

-Proving a connection between shedding or hair or hair thinning and occupational exposure to certain chemicals is a difficult task at best.
+Proving a connection between shedding or hair or hair thinning and occupational exposure to certain chemicals is a difficult task at best (see Further Reading below for a case report and rebuttal).
 Kenerva's Occupational Dermatology has a chapter titled Chemically Induced Hair Loss/Alopecia (pp 1035-1042) that discusses hair loss in detail including

 types of hair loss (e.g., anagen, medications precipitating telogen), chemicals causing hair loss (e.g., antimitotic agents, phenyl glycidyl ether), medications causing hair loss of unknown type (e.g., antithyroid drugs), medications possibly associated with hair loss, as well as chemically induced cosmetic alopecia, and typical scenarios in alleged occupational hair loss.